Kong/docs.konghq.com/app/konnect/configure/servicehub/manage-services.md

 An implementation is a Gateway Service.
 By implementing a Konnect Service version, you create a Gateway Service in the version's runtime group.

-1. In the {% konnect_icon servicehub %} ServiceHub, select a Service version.
+1. In the {% konnect_icon servicehub %} Service Hub, select a Service version.

 1. Click **New Implementation**.